selinam3hta/selinam3hta/README.md

-#### Work Hard
+ Interested in how the intersection of tech entrepreneurship and social business can transform communities in emerging markets 🌍

-- Currently training to be a Data Product Consultant at Kubrick Group
+- Training to be a Data Product Consultant at Kubrick Group
 - Upskilling in SQL, Git, Python, Alteryx

-#### Play Hard
-- Trying to explore as much of London as possible!
-- Enjoy running, hiking, and playing the saxophone